 Tutoring for Graduate Students

-Whether you’re working on a seminar paper, a conference paper, a dissertation proposal, or a fellowship application, our writing tutors can help you at any stage of the writing process, from brainstorming to revising.
-While we cannot provide subject-area expertise or proofreading services, we can discuss writing strategies and principles, and share reader-based feedback on your work as general academic readers.
+Our writing consultants are graduate students and professional tutors from a range of disciplines.
+Whether you’re working on a seminar paper, a conference paper, a dissertation proposal, or a fellowship application, our writing consultants can help you at any stage of the writing process, from brainstorming to revising.
+While tutors cannot provide subject-area expertise or proofreading services, they can discuss writing strategies and principles, and share reader-based feedback on your work as general academic readers.

-AS&E graduate students can schedule any available appointment, but we encourage you to schedule a “Grad Student Appointment,” which are appointments reserved for graduate students.
+AS&E graduate students can schedule any available appointment, but we encourage you to schedule a “Grad Designated Appointment,” which are appointments reserved for graduate students.
 These types of appointments:

-Whether you choose a “Grad Student Appointment” or a regular appointment*, a tutoring session might include discussions about:
+Whether you choose a “Grad Designated Appointment” or a regular appointment, a Writing Consultant can:

-- Strategies for project management, including developing time management skills, setting reasonable short-term and long-term goals, recognizing progress, and creating action plans that help you meet writing and revision goals
+- Help you develop strategies for project management, including time management skills, setting short-term and long-term goals, recognizing progress, and creating action plans that help you meet writing and revision goals

 The Speaking Fellows are undergraduate tutors who can provide feedback on speeches and presentations for classes and beyond.
 They can help with many aspects of spoken communication, including:

 - Planning, practicing, and polishing speeches and presentations, including thesis defenses

 - Leading class discussions